rimironenko/aws-lambda-java-optimized-app/README.md

 # aws-lambda-java-optimized-app

-This project contains an AWS Lambda Maven application and scripts to pachage and deploy it in three different ways:
+This project contains an AWS Lambda Maven application and scripts to package and deploy it in three different ways:
 - As a Lambda function with Java 11 runtime.
 - As a Lambda function with custom GraalVM Java 17 runtime packaged as the Lambda Layer.
 - As a Lambda function with custom Java 19 (Amazon Corretto) runtime packaged as the Lambda layer.